mattn/anko/README.md

 # Note

 Please note that the language and API may change at any time so be very weary of using in production

+I will merge breaking changes into master branch often.
+So please use tagged branch if you want to use stable.